larsvers/test-readme/README.md

 ### Helper functions

+The following functions can be helpful to filter out point location data that lie beyond the base geography.

 <a href="#d3-geoPolygon" name="d3-geoPolygon">#</a> d3.<b>geoPolygon</b>([_geo_, _projection_])

 Transforms a GeoJSON geography into a Polygon or MultiPolygon.
 It is useful in combination with [`.polygonPoints()`](#d3-polygonPoints) to filter out point location data beyond the base geography.